-Not merely student athletes but a range of student activities, such as band and choir, began requiring students to pass drug tests as a condition for eligibility.
-But some states, including Pennsylvania, have struck down suspicionless drug testing by claiming it violates the state constitution.
+Not merely student-athletes but a range of student activities, such as band and choir, began requiring students to pass drug tests as a condition for eligibility.
+But some states, including Pennsylvania, have struck down suspicionless drug testing of public school students by claiming it violates the state constitution.

 Important legal milestones include the following:

-- The Supreme Court defined students' reduced Fourth Amendment rights in New Jersey v.
+- The U.S. Supreme Court defined students' reduced Fourth Amendment rights in New Jersey v.
 T.L.O.
-(1985), where it ruled that schools do not have to follow the customary requirements of having probable cause or a warrant in order to carry out searches.
+(1985), where it ruled that schools do not have to follow the customary requirements of having probable cause or a warrant to carry out searches.
 Instead, school authorities must follow only a simple standard based on "the dictates of reason and common sense."

-- In a second critical ruling on drug-testing, the Court upheld the suspicionless drug testing of U.S. Customs Service employees in sensitive positions that involve extraordinary safety and national security hazards in National Treasury Employees Union v.
+- In a second critical ruling on drug testing, the court upheld the suspicionless drug testing of U.S. Customs Service employees in sensitive positions that involve extraordinary safety and national security hazards in National Treasury Employees Union v.
 Von Raab (1989).

-- The Supreme Court upheld the constitutionality of mandatory suspicionless drug-testing of student athletes in Vernonia v.
+- The Supreme Court upheld the constitutionality of mandatory suspicionless drug testing of student-athletes in Vernonia v.
 Acton (1995).
-Applying its rulings in Skinner and Von Raab, the Court found that the students' Fourth Amendment rights were outweighed by the government's interest in drug-free schools when it approved a school's policy of random suspicionless testing of student athletes.
+Applying its rulings in Skinner and Von Raab, the court found that the student's Fourth Amendment rights were outweighed by the government's interest in drug-free schools when it approved a school's policy of random, suspicionless testing of student-athletes.
 In the wake of its landmark ruling, hundreds of school districts nationwide adopted similar policies.

 - In contrast, another circuit court disapproved of broad extracurricular drug testing.
-A panel of the Tenth Circuit Court of Appeals overturned a school drug policy in Earls v.
+A panel of the 10th U.S. Circuit Court of Appeals overturned a school drug policy in Earls v.
 Tecumseh (2001), holding that extracurricular testing went further than what is permitted under Vernonia.
 With the two circuits in obvious disagreement, the Supreme Court accepted the case for review in 2002.